rramirez216/Barrys-Creations/README.md

 # Barrys-Creations
-An art portfolio for the digital artist Barry.
+A portfolio containing the work and information about the digital artist Barry.